replicatedhq/docs/docs/packaging-an-application/yaml-overview.md

 ```

 ## Custom Metrics
-In addition to the default CPU & Memory monitors, Replicated can also display [custom metrics](packaging-an-application/custom-metrics/) sent from the running instance to the on-prem dashboard.
+Regardless of the scheduler used, Replicated can also display [custom metrics](packaging-an-application/custom-metrics/) sent from the running instance to the Admin Console by including the stats names in a custom_metrics key.

 ```yml
 custom_metrics: